HBLL-Collection-Development/ebooks/README.md

 There should be no header row(s)—just the data.

+## Adjusting templates ##

+[Twig](https://github.com/fabpot/Twig) is a PHP templating system with extensive [documentation](http://twig.sensiolabs.org/documentation).
+The eBook Usage Database comes with two templates:
+1. default: A default template that is based on the [Flatly Bootswatch theme](http://bootswatch.com/flatly/).
+2. byu: A theme made to look like BYU’s library pages.
+Most would be better off ignoring this theme and modding the default theme.

+Templates are found in the templates directory.
+Templates that begin with an underscore (_) are child templates that are called by parent templates.
+You must have a CSS file in the templates directory called “styles.css”.
+Otherwise, you are free to change the templates any way you see fit for your needs.

 ## Known Issues ##

 1. This program assumes that an individual book is only listed once per platform.
 If you have usage data where a book is listed multiple times per platform (as can happen with book series such as those found in BioOne), you will need to manually combine usage for that book into a single entry for that platform.
 Otherwise, the database will only show uses for one of the issues instead of total usage for the entire series.